⚠️ Trigger Warning:

 Chapter 4 — Orchids & Autopsies

 Victor Marlowe’s obituary was thin, sterile, and carefully worded.
-It barely spoke of the beloved art dealer, a pillar of Miami’s creative community, who had passed tragically and unexpectedly.
+It barely spoke of the beloved art dealer, a pillar of Miami’s creative community, passed tragically and unexpectedly.
 No mention of how he had staggered into a trap.
 No mention of how his last rasping breath smelled faintly of rotting jasmine.
 On the concrete floor of the dark gallery hall, there was only Victor.
 Police had found no evidence of anyone else being involved, just a man fallen into tragedy.

 The coroner’s report was equally evasive.
 Cardiac arrest, according to the headline conclusion, but the margins whispered uncertainty.
 The body bore no violence, no apparent flesh wounds.
 The lungs had been mottled, spongy, and almost burned from the inside.
 Toxicology yielded nothing substantial, just a mystery dressed in white gloves.
 Not a single word about the only actual clue.